skylight-hq/skylight.digital/pages/toolkits/data-sharing-playbook/02_enabling-data-sharing.md

 Data analysts are ultimately responsible for how they use your agency’s data; however, as the data owners and experts, you can help data analysts avoid biases in data that perpetuate racism, sexism, and other forms of discrimination.

 First, be open about the limitations of the agency’s data to reduce the likelihood that it will be used in ways that have unintended consequences.
-Second, works towards systemic changes to data collection practices.
+Second, work towards systemic changes to data collection practices.
 Finally, require data requesters to demonstrate responsible use of your agency’s data.
 The recommended reading below provides guidance on identifying and eliminating sources of implicit bias.

 ### Recommended reading